|

 The land the campground resides on was donated in 1932 by Sister Rosa Downey pictured above. <<<<>>>>

-"Dinner on the Ground Then"
+"Dinner on the Ground"

-Snack Stand 2007 A hamburger stand occupies the area behind the boy's dorm which provides light food for the late night campers.
+Snack Stand 2010 A hamburger stand occupies the area behind the boy's dorm which provides comfort food for the late night campers and a covered eating area to devour those scores of calories while enjoying some relaxation and after-service fellowship.
 There also is a fully staffed cafeteria for the campers who may wish to dine on the camp ground.
-Breakfast & dinner are both served for a small donation which goes towards paying the workers. <<<<>>>> Cell phone service is very limited due to the location of the campground being nestled between the beautiful mountains of Piedmont, but a phone is available for emergencies.
-Any and all are welcome to attend one night, or the entire week of our upcoming camp meeting July 25-August 1, 2008 Services begin at 10:30am CST and 7pm CST daily. <<<<>>>>
+Breakfast & dinner are both served for a small donation which goes towards paying the workers. <<<<>>>> ) Cell phone service is very limited due to the location of the campground being nestled in the foothills of the beautiful Appalachian Mountain range which are part of Piedmont, but a standard phone is available for emergencies.
+Any and all are welcome to attend one night, or the entire week of our upcoming campmeeting.
+Services begin at 10:30am CST and 7pm CST daily. <<<<>>>>

-"Old Fashioned Gospel Singing Performed "Live" Each Service by Local Artist" Special Singing each night with our choir still singing the songs of Zion from the old "red back" Church Hymnal!
-"We are old-fashioned and proud of it!" <<<<>>>> Our address is 3475 Possum Trot Rd Piedmont, AL 36272 Click here for Mapquest driving directions Our Superintendent, Rev. James Rainey, invites all to attend!
+Our choir still sings the songs of Zion from the old "red back" Church Hymnal!
+"We are old-fashioned and proud of it!" <<<<>>>> Our address is 3475 Possum Trot Rd Piedmont, AL 36272 Click here for Mapquest driving directions Our Superintendent, Rev. Mark Willingham invites all to attend!
+Tobacco is not permitted at our campground

 |